Smoothing discrete Morse theory: Main results

 with equality if the dimension of $M$ is at most seven.
 In this section, we prove the following result:

 \begin{theorem} For any PL $d$-manifold $M$, with or without boundary, {\em

 } and the inclusion on the right is not an equality in general. \end{theorem}

-\begin{proof} In Section \ref{subs:back} we will show that every discrete Morse vector on a PL triangulation of $M$ is also a PL handle vector.
+The proof will be organized as follows.
+In Section \ref{subs:back} we will show that every discrete Morse vector on a PL triangulation of $M$ is also a PL handle vector.
 In Section \ref{subs:1} we will prove the converse, namely, that every PL handle vector is also a discrete Morse vector on \emph{some} PL triangulation.
 (In fact, we show something stronger, namely, that \emph{any} PL triangulation can be used, up to subdividing it barycentrically a suitable number of times.)
-Finally, Example \ref{ex:AdiprasitoBenedetti} is a $5$-manifold on which $(1,0,0,0,0,0)$ is a discrete Morse vector (on some non-PL triangulation), but not a PL handle vector. \end{proof}
+Finally, Example \ref{ex:AdiprasitoBenedetti} is a $5$-manifold on which $(1,0,0,0,0,0)$ is a discrete Morse vector (on some non-PL triangulation), but not a PL handle vector.